 Aikido was developed by O-Sensei from his broad experience in the martial arts, and carried throughout the world by his personal students.
 Today, countless thousands of students practise in virtually every country of the world, attempting to realize in their lives the high ideals and incredible technical skills O-Sensei taught.

-Aikido is the subject of an extensive, independent article in Wikipedia, the Internet encyclopedia.
+Aikido is the subject of an extensive, independent article in Wikipedia.